Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Tell your health care provider if you notice any pain, redness, and/or swelling at the IV site after you go home.
+Tell your healthcare provider if you notice any pain, redness, or swelling at the IV site after you go home.
 These could be signs of infection or other type of reaction.

 Before you agree to the test or the procedure make sure you know:

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |